 While every website is unique, there are some pages that most have in common.
 You can use them as a starting point to frame your site:

 Once you’ve identified the pages you plan to have, start listing your main points for each one.
-You’ll soon see your page content taking shape.
+Focus on providing visitors with decision-making clarity, and you’ll soon see your content taking shape!

 At its most basic level, good website copywriting provides the facts.
 It has the information that your customers seek and ultimately compels them to take action.
 Forget the flowery imagery and be straightforward in your delivery.